grinfeld/jsonable/README.md

     // serialization from other languages or you simple don't want to use word 'class' public static void setClassProperty(String classProperty)

+**Instance Factory**

+Sometimes we need to get some class, but actually to create another.
+It could be some inherited class from original, or maybe create different classes based on received data.
+For this purpose you can use InstanceFactory.
+Adding such Factory is easy

+    ConfInfo.registerFactory(InstanceFactory...factories)

+InstanceFactory is interface with 2 methods: **getClassFactory()** - it's a class which newInstance should be replaced, by some custom code and newInstance(Map<String,Object> data) - this method should create new object according to data that just has been read from input.
+The data itself is read-only, i.e. unmodifiableMap

 See more info at [API](http://www.mikerusoft.com/jsonable/)

 Oh, installation?